 What are the City's rules on construction hours?

 Construction activity is allowed between 7 a.m. to 6:30 p.m., Monday through Friday.
-On Saturdays, construction activity is allowed between 8 a.m. to 6 p.m.
+On Saturdays, construction activity is allowed between 8 a.m. to 6 p.m. outside the High Density Zone.
 No construction activity is allowed on Sundays and Federal Holidays.
 NBMC Sec.
 10.28.040

 I am having problems with mosquitoes or other rodents in my neighborhood, who should I call?